madskjeldgaard/portedplugins/README.md

 ## Included plugins

-See the `MKPlugins.schelp` help file for an overview inside of SuperCollider and the respective help files for each plugin for more information about the particularities of each plugin.
+See the `PortedPlugins.schelp` help file for an overview inside of SuperCollider and the respective help files for each plugin for more information about the particularities of each plugin.

 - **AnalogBassDrum** - Virtual analog 808 bass drum model.
 Original code by [Èmilie Gillet / Mutable Instruments](https://github.com/pichenettes/eurorack).
 Revisited by Ben Sergentanis for the [DaisySP DSP library](https://github.com/electro-smith/DaisySP).
 - **AnalogPhaserMod** - The modulation section of a phaser based on/inspired by classic krautrock phasers.
 Ported from [Jatin Chowdhury's ChowDSP-VCV-rack project](https://github.com/jatinchowdhury18/ChowDSP-VCV).